vietnam hat market

 Fresh chicken – you must de-feather yourself!

-As I walked over the bridge and turned left towards the market, it was a whole different feel than the later hours when the tourists woke up.
-The small market seemed to outgrow itself in the last 5 years – as vendors spilled out onto the streets setting up their sheet full of goods on the ground.
-The streets and curbs were lined with vendors, motorbikes and bicycles, the air smelled of fresh dirt and the noise of horns created a constant pitch in the background.
-Women were laughing and talking on the curbs while holding big wads of dong from their market sales occurring earlier in the morning.
-The market starts around 4 or 5AM for the locals and even though I didn’t get there until 6AM it was still pretty hopping.
-I asked many women to take their photo but they said yes for $1 – this was a new tactic they didn’t use 5 years ago.
-I was a bit dejected – but I totally understand that they are trying to make some extra money.
-Some, like the initial duckling vendor I mentioned let me shoot anyway once they realized I wasn’t going to pay it.
-I normally have a policy of not paying for photos – but it seems as more and more people wander the world this gets more and more difficult.
+The market starts around 4 or 5 AM for the locals, and even though I didn’t get there until 6 AM, it was still pretty hopping.
+I asked many women to take their photo, but they said yes for $1 – this was a new tactic they didn’t use 5 years ago.
+I was a bit dejected, but I totally understand that they are trying to make some extra money.
+Some, like the initial duckling vendor I mentioned, let me shoot anyway once they realized I wasn’t going to pay for it.
+I normally have a policy of not paying for photos, but it seems that as more and more people wander the world, this gets more and more difficult.

 I walked slowly through all areas of the market, snapping photos, but also just observing.
 The longer I stood and observed, the better connections I made with people.
-In markets I’ve learned that it pays off to be patient.
+In markets, I’ve learned that it pays off to be patient.
 Many offered me samples, or simply gave me a welcoming smile once I saw that I was interested in more than a photo.
-I bought bags of fruit to take back to Evie since many of these fruits were things unique to Vietnam and SE Asia.
+I bought bags of fruit to take back to Evie since many of these fruits were unique to Vietnam and Southeast Asia.

 vietnam kitchen